machingclee/machingclee.github.io/static/media/451-some-jpa-remarks.39dca206.md

 messageRepository.save(message)
 ```
 - SQLite enforces foreign key constraints ***immediately*** during each `INSERT`

 - It does ***not*** support deferred constraint checking
-- Other databases (PostgreSQL, MySQL) can defer FK checks until transaction commit
+- Other databases (such as PostgreSQL, MySQL) can ***defer*** Foreign-Key checks until transaction commit

-and JPA does not change its persistence strategy (order of persistence) based on different dialects.
+- JPA does not change its persistence strategy (order of persistence) based on different dialects.

-If your choice of database support the above operation, just go ahead, otherwise the "persist parent first, then child" approach is the most reliable.
+If our choice of database supports the above operations, just go ahead.
+Otherwise the *persist parent first, then persist child* rule is the most reliable.